metno/old-github.io-site/content/pages/howto.md

 [Pelican]: http://docs.getpelican.com/en/3.5.0/content.html
 [github]: https://github.io

-There is a short HowTo on how this blog is updated.
+This is a short HowTo on how this blog is updated.
 To update the blog you need access to the git repository on [github].

 ## Pre request